Hashtrust-technology-private-limited/django-email-service/README.md

 4. Add Templates path to your TEMPLATES in setting.py
 5. import method to send email ``from email_service.utils import send_custom_email``
 6. set ``LOGO_IMAGE_NAME`` variable in setting.py file to add logo in email (Name should include subfolder inside static folder)
+7. To send html email : Create html and txt files for email content and subject respectively.
+Name of both file should be same and txt file name should contain "_subject" as suffix.
+- for example : `welcome_email.html` and `welcome_email_subject.txt`

 Description
 -----------